julienpecorino/assetoptimisation/README.md

 # Asset Optimisations
-Some really usful command lines for:
+Some really useful command lines for:

 😎 Converting .png or .jpg